mikey242/kudos-donations/readme.txt

 == Changelog ==

+ = 4.2.13 =
+ * Fix incorrect message showing on return pop-up if campaign not yet loaded

 = 4.2.12 =
 * Fix duplicate campaign button not working
 * Fix some notices not showing correctly in the admin